JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 {{< details title="CTAs Examples that Ive found 📌" closed="true" >}}

-Pollo en serio y no en serie

-* CTA's
 * Quieres el premium?
 No, correre el riesgo!
 * You don’t have to miss out
 * They all laugh when…
 * What sounds better than privacy?
 * Is your Business performing at 100%?
 Here is the best/easiest way to find out
     * Measure, Check, Act

 ![NeuroMKT1](/blog_img/outro/canva-free-trial-neuromkt.png)

 ![NeuroMKT2](/blog_img/outro/insurance-neuromarketing.png)